1. ProTop Knowledge Base

 If you are sure the metric you are interested in is not already defined in your etc/alert.*.cfg file as detailed above, then you'll need to create a new alert definition.

-1. Find the alertable metric you are interested in creating an alert for, its data type, and the name of the data collector that monitors it.
-If you do not already know these bits of information, start with the Alertable Metrics Overview page.
+- Find the alertable metric you are interested in creating an alert for, its data type, and the name of the data collector that monitors it.
+If you do not know this information, start with the Alertable Metrics Overview page.

-2. Add the alert parameters (above) for the metric of interest to your alert configuration file.
-No need to restart anything as this file is read regularly by the agent.
+- Add the alert parameters (above) for the metric of interest to your alert configuration file.
+Restarting anything is unnecessary as the agent reads this file regularly.
 Consider scanning your etc/alert.*.cfg file for a definition similar to the one you want to define.
-Copy and paste that as the base for your new definition then adjust it as necessary.
+Copy and paste that as the base for your new definition, then adjust it as necessary.

 This is the alert definition in etc/alert.*.cfg that produced the alarms seen in orange in the image above: